Parkland survivors are tweeting #StoriesUntold, and here's what it means

 To insert diverse voices into the dialogue, Parkland survivor Carlitos Rodriguez started the #StoriesUntold hashtag on Twitter.
 The hashtag began as a way for Parkland students of color to share their experiences from that fateful day.
 Rodriguez and his student campaign team are also encouraging others to use the tag to raise awareness about gun violence in minority communities.

 Less than 24 hours after its creation, the #StoriesUntold tag has swept Twitter.
-Fellow Parkland students, victims of gun violence, and those just aiming to raise awareness have all shared experiences in an effort to expand the conversation.
+Fellow Parkland students, victims of gun violence, and those just aiming to raise awareness have all shared experiences in an effort to expand the conversation. false

 The students encourage everyone who has experienced gun violence to share their stories using #StoriesUntold.